DerekPascarella/NeonGenesisEvangelionTypingProjectE-EnglishPatchDreamcast/README.md

 |   1) It consists of eight characters and thus serves to help increase the
 |      player’s total score for each round.
 |
-|   2) No combination of those letters correlates to and letters-groupings
+|   2) No combination of those letters correlates to letters-groupings used
-|      used to generate a Hiragana character.
-This is important because the
+|      to generate a Hiragana character.
+This is important because the last
-|      last three levels do not process Roman letters the same way that all
+|      three levels do not process Roman letters the same way that all previous
-|      previous levels do.
-Instead of a 1:1 relationship between what the player
+|      levels do.
+Instead of a 1:1 relationship between what the player types
-|      types and what appears on-screen, the last three levels convert the Roman
+|      and what appears on-screen, the last three levels convert the Roman
 |      letter-groups to Hiragana in order to build the Kanji from each prompt.
 |
 | A bug fix was also implemented to eliminate all instances of the player being